m4wright/lullaby/README.md

 │   ├── MusicRepository.h/.cpp  # Data access layer.
 Handles reading song
 │   │                           # information from the SQLite database.
 │   │
+│   ├── MusicStatusUpdater.h	# Used with SSE.
+Waits for status updates
+│   │                           # and publishes them to all active clients │   │
 │   ├── MusicSerializer.h/.cpp  # Converts C++ objects into JSON responses
 │   │                           # returned to the frontend.
 │   │